civboot/civboot/README.md

     improvements upon the system.
-Aka must not include politics, history, medicine, philosophy, religion, art, psychology, sociology or any branch of human knowledge or endeavor outside of the sciences and engineering necessary to understand the system.
+Aka must not include politics, history, medicine, philosophy, religion, art, psychology, sociology or any branch of human knowledge or endeavor outside of the sciences and engineering necessary to understand and improve the system.
 These are important to preserve, but it is not the goal of Civboot to preserve them.
-      - Civboot **must** aid in providing the capability to store and view such knowledge
+    - Civboot **should** aid in providing the technology to store and view such knowledge where possible.
   - **May** include some amount of history of math/science/engineering/philosophy which is required to properly understand a component.
 - **Should** be as simple as possible but no simpler.
   - Comfort has almost no importance, unless it hinders use excessively
   - Easy as possible to re-learn and re-create from near-scratch
-- **Should **be as efficient as possible
+- **Should** be as efficient as possible
-  - Require as few materials / space / energy necessary to achieve its purpose
+  - Require as few materials / space / energy necessary to achieve its purpose.
+    Improvements to these areas without increasing complexity should be accepted.
-- **Should **focus on the "single city" design
+- **Should** focus on the "single city" design
   - Local communication protocols acceptable
   - Globalized transportation / communication not required (but allowed)
 - **Should** be composed of modifiable and swappable designs